Rob Wynne: FLOAT

 The title of Wynne’s gallery activation alludes to the ephemeral nature of images.
 Featuring sixteen works—seemingly floating within the American Art galleries and placed in direct dialogue with selected works from the collection—the installation invites a creatively disruptive aesthetic experience.
 Wynne’s mirrored glass pieces explore, and slightly skew, how we experience works of art—creating reflective pauses and jolts of surprise that reveal the collection anew.

-Rob Wynne: FLOAT is co-curated by Jennifer Y. Chi, Deputy Director and Chief Curator, and Margarita Karasoulas, Assistant Curator, American Art, Brooklyn Museum.
+Rob Wynne: FLOAT is co-curated by Jennifer Y. Chi, former Deputy Director and Chief Curator, and Margarita Karasoulas, Assistant Curator, American Art, Brooklyn Museum.

 The exhibition is made possible through the generous support of an anonymous donor.
 Additional support is provided by the May and Samuel Rudin Family Foundation, Inc.